subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 Figure 8: Classification of a continuous sound signal into a discrete phoneme sequence

+A continuous sound signal is converted into a discrete phoneme sequence $ph_{n},p_{n+1},...$

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat155.png)

 Figure 9: Predictive Processing Pipeline for Next Phoneme Prediction

+The discrete phoneme sequence is sent into a predictive processing pipeline for next phoneme prediction.
+The system is able to detect the end of a word tracking the difference between the predicted phoneme latent state $x_n$ and the actual latent state $z_n$.
+If this difference exceeds some threshold, then the latent state $z_n$ is sent to the word level predictive processing pipeline.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat143.png)